 Go figure…but I’m pretty much a complete convert, mamas!

 I feel so liberated.
 And while I still have a little back-up for my first day (and an extra pair just in case), I love not having to bother with all the paper products.

-Not only do I love my THINX and how they function, I’m so thrilled the brand actually gives back to women in need through their partner organization, AFRIpads, which trains women to become entrepreneurs by sewing and selling reusable pads.
+Not only do I love my THINX and how they function, I’m so thrilled the brand actually gives back to women in need in multiple ways.

 I’m excited to have these as an option for my daughter, even if she just owns a couple of pairs as a back-up for when her period starts.
 But please note: the sizes are made for women, so I’m hopiong they’ll consider adding smaller sizes for teens and tweens who could really benefit from a product like this.